Ganbaru Games

 • Bridges must start and end at an island.

-• Bridges can only be drawn in straight lines (not diagonally!)
+• Bridges can only be drawn vertically or horizontally.

 • Bridges cannot cross each other.